donnemartin/saws/README.md

 ### Virtual Environment Installation

 It is recommended that you install Python packages in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to avoid potential [issues with dependencies or permissions](https://github.com/donnemartin/saws/issues/15).

 If you are a Windows user or if you would like more details on `virtualenv`, check out this [guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-Install `virtualenv` and `virtualenvwrapper`:
+Install `virtualenv` and `virtualenvwrapper`, or check out the [Pipsi Installation](#pipsi-installation) section below:

     pip install virtualenv
     pip install virtualenvwrapper